Best of the Month

 "My first encounter with the film/score was when father invited me to a preview in Huntington, Long Island.
 I knew immediately that I was hearing something very special."

-That is rather ironic because I attended Eastern Military Academy near Huntington but unfortunately not at the same time as the TARAS BULBA preview.
+That is rather ironic because I attended Eastern Military Academy (EMA), which was at the former castle now known as OHEKA built by the wealthy banker, Otto H. Kahn, located near Huntington, but unfortunately I did not attend E.M.A. at the same time as the TARAS BULBA preview.

 There are so many wonderful cues in this Waxman film score that is not necessary to point them all out.
 Let me just mention a few of them.